 The Michlewski lab have shown that oleic acid, the primary ingredient of olive oil, can help prevent cancer-causing genes from functioning in cells.
 (Kumar S, Downie Ruiz Velasco A, Michlewski G (2017) J. Mol Biol, 429: 1638–164)

 The Wellcome Trust announced on Wednesday 7 December that they will renew funding for the Wellcome Trust Centre for Cell Biology for five years.
-This prestigious funding award recognises the research excellence and the collaborative ethos of the Centre.

 On 15 November Bill Earnshaw was presented with a Daiwa Adrian 2016 Prize at the Royal Society London for his long standing scientific collaboration with Dr Hiroshi Masumoto, Kazusa DNA Research Institute, Japan.

 David Tollervey was presented with the 2016 Novartis Medal and Prize by the Biochemical Society at the 81st Harden Conference: RNA and Disease in Winchester at the beginning of September.

 Marie-Luise Winz, a postdoctoral researcher in the Tollervey lab, was presented with the ‘Foerderpreis 2016’ of the ‘Gesellschaft Deutscher Chemiker (GDCh), Fachgruppe Biochemie’ at their annual conference in Frankfurt, Germany, on 7 July.

 The Glass Life exhibition is a collection of glass sculptures created by artists and researchers at the Wellcome Trust Centre for Cell Biology.

 Professor Jean Beggs of School of Biological Sciences was among nine distinguished individuals who have been honoured during the University of St Andrews summer graduation ceremonies last week.